mujacica/nvidia-sentry-test/README.md

 #### Windows
 - Visual Studio 2019+ with C++ and Windows SDK support
-- CUDA Toolkit from NVIDIA website
+- CUDA Toolkit from NVIDIA website (for CUDA demos)
+- Vulkan SDK from LunarG (for Vulkan demos)
 - CMake (via Visual Studio Installer or standalone)

 ## Quick Start